 - Repayment can be tied to your income, so the less you make, the less your payments.

 - There are sometimes options for “debt forgiveness” if you work in certain professions or specified geographical locations.

 Now, I’m about to talk about some other options for how to pay for college, or at least how to pay for part of your post-secondary education in other ways, should you so choose.
 That doesn’t mean I’m against student loans.
 As with any loan, I merely suggest you pay attention to the details.
 And don’t assume anything about the terms or your ability to repay without taking some time to consider all of the possibilities.

 I’m not interested in telling you WHAT to do, my friend.
 If you’re about to enter an institution of higher learning, you should be able to do student loan shopping, gather information and consider your options.
 Then decide for yourself how to pay for college, yes?

 A personal loan is your most basic sort of loan.
 You borrow a specific amount for a set length of time.
 And agree to an interest rate and a structured, predictable plan of repayment.
 The terms you’re able to secure are largely driven by your credit history and three-digit credit score.
 Although, your current income and anticipated employment may play a role as well.

 If you’re pursuing post-secondary education other than that offered in a traditional four-year university, a personal loan for students might be a helpful option.
 Not all forms of training or education qualify for traditional college loans, or the amount may be modest enough that you’d rather tackle it like any other financed expense.
 I’m not pushing this option for everyone.
 But depending on your circumstances, it might be the simplest and most obvious solution.
-If you think you belong in this group, then consider filling out the form below to see your options:

 This is an arrangement you make directly with your school of choice.
 Rather than borrow money for tuition with specific terms guiding repayment, you commit a percentage of your future income to the school instead.